France's Le Pen says to sue EU parliament chief over fraud probe

 Schulz was previously leader of a Socialist group in parliament.

-Le Pen did not comment on the substance of the allegations of misuse of funds, which Le Monde newspaper said amounted to 7.5 million euros (5.3 million pounds) over the current legislature.
+Le Pen did not comment on the substance of the allegations of misuse of funds, which Le Monde newspaper said amounted to 7.5 million euros ($8.06 million) over the current legislature.

 Le Monde also reported that the National Front's parliamentary assistants held important party posts, directly advising Le Pen or her father Jean-Marie, the party's founder.